 Honey and Black Tea

 A range of black tea types around the world offers a variety of flavors and health benefits.
 Earl Grey tea, for example, has a citrus flavor, as it comes infused with bergamot oil.
 This tea tastes best paired with orange blossom honey to bring out the citrus flavors.

-Other types of black tea-like English breakfast tea-taste best with a more robust flavor of honey, however, as growers ferment and oxidize black tea leaves for longer periods than other teas.
+Other types of black tea, like English breakfast tea, taste best with a more robust flavor of honey.
 Try a Buckwheat or Sourwood honey for a strong cup of tea.
-Honey produced from herbs the Lamiaceae family, including Thyme and Sage honey, will work as well.
+Honey produced from herbs the Lamiaceae family, such as varieties made with Thyme or Sage, will work as well.

 Honey and Green Tea

 Green teas tend to be milder teas with an earthy or grassy flavor profile.
 For example, our Dragon's Well tea exhibits a light grassy flavor with subtle floral notes whereas our Hojicha is characterized by more earthy, roasted flavors.
 For green teas such as these, mild floral honeys will help enhance the flavor notes of your tea.
 Try Alfalfa, Clover, Lavender, or Tupelo Honey.
 You may also want to select a Linden Honey to bring out the minty and grassy flavors of Moroccan Mint, or Avocado honey to enhance the fresh vegetal flavors of a classic Sencha.